tobeva/tobeva.com/content/about/experience/cad/_index.md

 A very detailed model carved with FreeForm.
 {{< /imgproc >}}

-FreeForm was a complex application written entirely in C++ with close a million lines when I left.
+FreeForm was a complex application written entirely in C++ with close to a million lines when I left.
 I worked on many aspects of FreeFrom from the UI to graphics to haptics and I was a member of the four-person architecture board.
 We learned many lessons about design, architecture, code quality,